Educake: A Teacher's Guide to Formative Assessment & Reducing Workload

 Subscriptions for English, Science and Maths each cost £880 a year (plus VAT), while Geography, History, Computer Science and Physical Education each cost £550 a year (plus VAT).
 Discounts are offered when schools subscribe to more than one subject.
 All subscriptions offer unlimited teachers and unlimited students.
 The 30-day trial is also available.

-Educake provides support through online help resources, tutorials, and direct customer service channels.
-Teachers can access training materials and guides for implementing the platform effectively.
-Multi-academy trusts receive additional support features tailored to their needs.
+Educake offers online help, tutorials, and customer service.
+Teachers access training and guides for platform use.
+Multi-academy trusts receive support features suited to them.

 If you're a teacher, parent, or student using Educake, you're covered!
 The online help centre is packed with help articles on subscriptions and payments, managing accounts, and more.
 Plus, there are free resources, worksheets, posters, activities, just for you.